-The circuit’s story began with the GT and touring car races that were organized on the streets of Benguela on the Circuito da Praia Morena in the 1960s.
-The Springbok sportscar series was beginning to thrive, and so too did the desire for a proper facility.
-In 1972, after a six-month construction, the Autódromo de Benguela opened on land to the west of the airport.
-The inaugural race was on May 21, just a week before the Luanda course.
+The story of the Benguela Race Track traces back to the 1960s when GT and touring car races roared to life on the streets of Benguela within the Circuito da Praia Morena.
+As the Springbok sportscar series gained momentum, the need for a dedicated racing facility became apparent.
+In 1972, after six months of diligent construction, the Autódromo de Benguela was unveiled on a plot of land west of the airport.
+Just a week before its counterpart in Luanda, the circuit hosted its inaugural race on May 21, 1972.

-Over the next two years, the circuit was used for a series of long-distance sportscar races in the Angolan championship, including 500km races in both 1973 and 1974.
-The first winners were Mário de Araújo Cabral and António Peixinho in a Lola T292 BMW, while Roger Heavens and Tony Birchenhough took the honors the following year in a Lola T294 Ford.
+Over the next two years, Benguela's circuit thrummed with the energy of long-distance sportscar races as part of the Angolan championship.
+In both 1973 and 1974, the circuit hosted grueling 500km races, with the likes of Mário de Araújo Cabral and António Peixinho securing victories in a Lola T292 BMW.
+The following year, Roger Heavens and Tony Birchenhough claimed the honors in a Lola T294 Ford.

 However, geopolitical shifts overseas, notably the 'Carnation Revolution' in Portugal, triggered a cascade of events that would have far-reaching consequences for Angola.
 The ensuing civil war in Angola disrupted the continuity of racing, with the Luanda circuit remaining dormant.
 Nonetheless, sporadic attempts were made to revive racing at Benguela, with a sportscar event taking place in 1976, and other smaller events documented in the subsequent years.